Welcome to Phenix City, Alabama

 Knowledge of:

-• Organizational and operational procedures of streets and drainage division.
+• Organization and operational procedures of the Public Works Department.

-• Proper operation and maintenance of assigned tools and equipment.
+• Proper operation, use and maintenance of assigned equipment.

 • Policies, rules and regulations of the City of Phenix City.